ninckblokje/payara-hackaton-school-management-system-micro/README.md

   - For student show grades
   - For teacher show all courses

+Other points:
-The CORS configuration is not yet 100% correct for Firefox.
+- The CORS configuration is not yet 100% correct for Firefox.
+- The CDI event `StudentGradedNotificationEvent` was to be used to notify students for example using web sockets or other communiation channels.
+But the implementation for the notification part has not yet been written.
+- Entities should not be returned by resources, but separate DTO's

 ## Building